Ku-ring-gai Chase National Park

 - Please note

-Barrenjoey Lighthouse is one of the Sydney Northern Beaches’ most iconic sights and boasts a notable cultural heritage.
+The lighthouse is one of the most iconic sights on Sydney's northern beaches and boasts a notable cultural heritage.
 Built in 1881 from sandstone quarried on site, the lighthouse, its oil room and keepers’ cottages remain unpainted in the original stone finish.

-Take a virtual tour of Barrenjoey Lighthouse on Google Street View.
+Take a virtual tour of Barrenjoey Lighthouse captured with Google Street View Trekker.

 Saving our Species is a innovative conservation program in NSW.
 It aims to halt and reverse the growing numbers of Australian animals and plants facing extinction.
 This program aims to secure as many threatened species that can be secured in the wild as possible, for the next 100 years.

 - in Ku-ring-gai Chase National Park in the Sydney and surrounds region

 Ku-ring-gai Chase National Park is open sunrise to sunset but may have to close at times due to poor weather or fire danger.